Tensor product categorifications and the super Kazhdan-Lusztig conjecture: The general linear Lie superalgebra

 \section{The general linear Lie superalgebra}

 Throughout the section we fix a type $(\bn,\bc)$ of level $l$.
 The goal is to give an explicit construction of an $\mathfrak{sl}_\Z$-tensor product categorification $\mathcal C$ of type $(\bn,\bc)$, thus establishing the existence in Theorem~\ref{lwmain}.
 We will obtain $\mathcal C$ from the parabolic analog of the BGG category $\mathcal O$ for the general linear Lie superalgebra.
 It is a (mostly known) generalization of \cite[$\S$7.4]{CR} where category $\mathcal O$ for the general linear Lie algebra was considered.
+The super Kazhdan-Lusztig conjecture (in its most general parabolic form) then follows using also Theorem~\ref{obviously}.

-\subsection{\boldmath Super category $\mathcal O$}
+\subsection{Super category $\mathcal O$}

 For $i=1,\dots,l$ let $U_i$ be a vector superspace of dimension $n_i$ concentrated in degree $\bar c_i \in \Z / 2$ (over the ground field $\K$ as always).
 Then set

 so that $U$ is a vector superspace of even dimension $n := \sum_{c_i= 0} n_i$ and odd dimension $m := \sum_{c_i =1} n_i$.
 Let $\mathfrak{g}$ denote the Lie superalgebra $\mathfrak{gl}(U) \cong \mathfrak{gl}_{n|m}(\K)$ consisting of all linear endomorphisms of $U$ under the supercommutator $[-,-]$.
 We choose a homogeneous basis $u_1,\dots,u_{m+n}$ for $U$ by concatenating bases for $U_1,\dots,U_l$ in order and let $\{e_{i,j}\:|\:1 \leq i,j \leq m+n\}$ be the resulting basis of matrix units for $\mathfrak{g}$.
 We then have that